-Figure 2.5 a raw-data time series
+Figure 2.5.
+A raw-data time series

-First of all, a time series is checked to determine if it is reasonable for the purpose of NDVI metrics calculation.
-Two conditions are applied to determine the reasonability. a), the time series has more than 5 valid points, or b), the maximum value of the time series must be greater than 25% of the valid raw data range of [100,200].
+First a time series is checked to determine if it is reasonable for the purpose of NDVI metrics calculation.
+Two conditions are applied to determine the reasonability. a) the time series has more than 5 valid points, or b) the maximum value of the time series must be greater than 25% of the valid raw data range of [100,200].
 That is to say, the maximum value must be greater than 125.
 If the time series does not meet either of the conditions, the program stops.
 Otherwise, the program continues to process the time series.
 Only good and snow data points are kept, other points are either interpolated linearly or replaced randomly with 100 or 101.
 Negative NDVI value or band points are randomly assigned a 100 or 101 value to avoid false crossovers for start of season and end of season detection.
 Linear interpolation is applied to the segment from the first to last points with greater than or equal to 20% of the maximum value of the time series.
 Check if the time series includes one or two consecutive odd points which are extremely smaller than their adjective points, and replace these odd points with values determined by linear interpolation method.